-In total, six Canadian universities appear in the Global University Employability Ranking 2017, designed by HR consultancy Emerging and published exclusively by Times Higher Education.
+In total, nine Canadian universities appear in the Global University Employability Ranking 2018, designed by HR consultancy Emerging and published exclusively by Times Higher Education.
 The ranking reveals which universities recruiters at top companies think are the best at preparing students for the workplace.

 Canadian universities are popular with international students for offering cheaper tuition than many US colleges, and a simple application process.